khushi-joshi-05/Food-ordering-website/README.md

 git clone https://github.com/yourusername/FoodOrderingWebsite.git
 ```

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 ```
 cd FoodOrderingWebsite
 ```

-3.Open the index.html file in your preferred web browser to view the website locally.
+3. Open the index.html file in your preferred web browser to view the website locally.